By Chanté Eliaszadeh | Updated June 2026

 4. Security Architecture

-- ✅ 95%+ assets in cold storage (offline, air-gapped)
+- ✅ The large majority of assets in offline, air-gapped cold storage

 - ✅ Multi-signature or MPC technology for hot wallets